procmadatelzobak/eLKA/README.md

 ## Troubleshooting
 - **Redis connection errors**: Ensure Redis is available locally or via Docker.
 Use `make stop` to clean up the development container.
 - **Backend fails to start**: Confirm that `backend/venv` exists and that `config.yml` contains valid values (especially `security.secret_key`).
 If the virtual environment becomes corrupted or is missing activation scripts, rerun `make setup` so the installer can recreate it automatically.
-- **Legacy SQLite schema**: Older installations might miss recently added columns (for example `tasks.parent_task_id`).
+- **Legacy SQLite schema**: Older installations might miss recently added columns (for example `tasks.parent_task_id`, `tasks.saga_plan`, `tasks.story_content`).
 The backend now inspects the database on startup and adds any missing nullable columns automatically.
 Restart the server after pulling new code to let the synchronisation run; no manual migration is required for default setups.
 - **Credential helper path issues**: When running the backend from directories containing spaces, ensure you pull the latest build.
 The Git helpers now wrap the credential helper path in quotes so that `git clone` and `git push` succeed regardless of workspace naming.
 - **Failed universe reset with `GIT_CONFIG_PARAMETERS`**: Earlier builds surfaced `error: bogus format in GIT_CONFIG_PARAMETERS` when the dashboard's **Reset Universe** action pushed the scaffold.
 The backend now relies on `GIT_CREDENTIAL_HELPER`, eliminating the misformatted environment override.
 Update to the latest version if you still encounter this message.
 - **ModuleNotFoundError during `make run-dev`**: The helper script now checks for critical backend modules (such as `limits`) and reinstalls `backend/requirements.txt` automatically if they are missing.
 If errors persist, remove `backend/venv` and run `make setup` to recreate the environment from scratch.